 Peace of Mind

-- acting as your own registered agent will drastically limit your working flexibility while working with a professional service will grant you operational mobility and more flexible hours;
+- acting as your own agent for service of process will drastically limit your working flexibility while working with a professional service will grant you operational mobility and more flexible hours;

 - if you or your company maintain odd or non-standard working hours, the timely reception of documentation won’t be impacted given that your registered agent service will be available;

-- professional registered agent companies usually offer their clients additional services and add-ons; copies of all received documents and notifications will be stored for future use.
+- professional resident agent companies usually offer their clients additional services and add-ons; copies of all received documents and notifications will be stored for future use.

 Free Registered Agent Service with Purchase of LLC Formation